 - A survey of state guidance from MIT Teaching Systems Lab found that “the most substantial point of divergence in remote learning policy guidance” was whether local education agencies were advised to focus on “enrichment,” emphasizing the review of previously taught skills, or to focus on “new material,” seeking to advance standards-based learning.
 The question of whether to emphasize enrichment or new material will be an important question for education leaders when considering future semesters.

 - On May 14, Education Week released their review of state remote learning directives and guidance.
 They found that states largely focused on providing recommendations rather than guidance, loosened seat time requirements, shifted from enrichment to new material, and adopted hold-harmless grading provisions.

-- The State Educational Technology Directors Association released a June 1 report providing considerations for state education agencies around CARES Act funding in relation to digital learning.
+- On June 1, the State Educational Technology Directors Association released a report providing considerations for state education agencies around CARES Act funding in relation to digital learning.
 The report makes recommendations on state digital learning plans, district digital learning plans, equitable access to technology and internet, and implementing digital content.
 The report also examined how CARES Act funding may be useful in pursuing these recommendations.

 State education agencies continue to release and update guidance and resources for remote and online learning.
 A couple of examples include Ohio’s remote learning resource guide and Massachusetts’s remote learning guidance.

 Florida provides an example of virtual education used in response to the COVID-19 pandemic.
 The Florida Virtual School also formed a partnership with the Alaska Department of Education and Early Development to offer the Alaska Statewide Virtual School, which is intended for students in Alaska to supplement remote learning opportunities provided by their local schools.